For more information or assistance with these services, please email staff at email@example.com or call 519-245-8237 and leave a message.

 - Visual disability: severe or total impairment of sight or the inability to focus or move one's eyes.

-You can utilize the collection in a number of ways:
+Once registered, you can utilize the collection in a number of ways:

 - Download books to your computer or mobile device, such as an iPhone